 Funding Your Study Abroad

-A variety of financial aid is available for use with study abroad.
-Students are strongly encouraged to meet early with Jon Piper in the Financial Aid office to discuss the options and establish a plan that will best fit the study abroad program and its timing in the academic plan.
-Please email him at firstname.lastname@example.org and set up an appointment today!
+In all cases, students are strongly encouraged to meet early with Dana Burcker-Britto in the Financial Aid office to discuss options and establish a plan that will work for your budget.
+Please email her at firstname.lastname@example.org to set up an appointment.

 Funding Opportunities and Scholarships

 - Internal scholarships supported by SGA and the Create the Future Fund are available.
 Please click here for the 2020-21 application.

 - External scholarships require a competitive application.
 These include the Gillman and Fund for Education Abroad,which both support students with significant financial need, the Freeman-ASIA, which supports students with unmet financial need to study in Southeast or East Asia, the Boren, which supports language-related study for students interested in public service, and the Critical Language Scholarship, which supports the summer study of identified critical languages.
 The Study Abroad Office and your academic adviser can support your application to these program

 - Other scholarships may be offered by a specific university or third-party program provider.